syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Externally sign a PDF document

 You can sign the PDF document from external digital signature created from various sources such as HSM, USB token, smart card, or other cloud services such as DigitalSign.
-The following code example shows how to sign the PDF document from external signature.
+The following code example shows how to sign the PDF document from external signature using [ComputeHash](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignature.html#Syncfusion_Pdf_Security_PdfSignature_ComputeHash) Events.

 {% tabs %}